parroquiano/intellij-platform-solarized/README.md

 Solarized themes for JetBrains Clion & IntelliJ with C/C++ support.

 Based on https://github.com/jkaving/intellij-colors-solarized.
-See it for
+See it for further instructions & readme.